weaviate/weaviate-io/developers/weaviate/installation/kubernetes.md

 For further, general documentation on authentication and authorization configuration, see:
 - [Authentication](../configuration/authentication.md)
 - [Authorization](../configuration/authorization.md)

+#### Run as non-root user

+By default, weaviate runs as the root user.
+To run as a non-privileged user, edit the settings in the `containerSecurityContext` section.

+The `init` container always runs as root to configure the node.
+Once the system is started, it run a non-privileged user if you have one configured.

 ### Deploy (install the Helm chart)